IESA’s Services and Representations for Members

 We keep up to date with developments in the storage sector both in Ireland and globally as it is important to know about new applications for storage, changes in technology and the types of projects being implemented as well as market developments.
 News items are posted on the “News” section on our website, and on the IESA LinkedIn page.

-In addition, we issue a Newsletter every two-months setting out the issues arising in the storage sector and the current activities/actions underway in IESA, and other relevant news items.
+In addition, we issue a Newsletter periodically setting out the issues arising in the storage sector and the current activities/actions underway in IESA, and other relevant news items.
 By maintaining contact with our Affiliates/partners in Australia, China, India and USA we stay abreast of storage developments globally.

 4. In-house webinars twice per year for members